German Propaganda Archive Calvin University

 All Attempts to Break through Frustrated!

-The Soviets have not Succeeded in Reaching Key Agricultural Regions!
+The Soviets Have Not Succeeded in Reaching Key Agricultural Regions!

 Decisive Battles of Annihilation Have Been Fought!

-In reviewing the present state of the battles in the East, which have been going on for the past two months, we must put our strategy in the foreground.
+In reviewing the present state of the battles in the East which have been going on for the past two months, we must put our strategy in the foreground.
 This is not “hold our position,” but rather: “No breakthroughs,” “do not allow an opening to Soviet agricultural regions,” and “destroy as many enemy troops, weapons, and war matériel as possible.”

 Our tactics are governed by the knowledge that the desperate Bolshevist offensive is the result not of careful and considered planning, but rather gives all the signs of a nervous and worried manner of war leadership, which therefore displays ruthlessness, brutality, and murderous methods.
 Stalin and his lackeys no longer care if the millions of soldiers they have already lost are replaced in the shortest possible time by unimaginable masses of new victims for slaughter.
 Their goal is to keep going, whatever the cost.
 They pay no heed to the cost, whether in people or matériel, weapons or machines.